Pylons/pyramid/docs/narr/templates.rst

 then return that string as the body of a :term:`WebOb` :term:`Response` object.

-For example, here's an example of using `Mako
+For example, here's an example of using raw `Mako
 <http://www.makotemplates.org/>`_ from within a :mod:`repoze.bfg`
 :term:`view`: